 The previous section introduced a Popperian rejection and Lakatosian defense of dark matter and MOND, respectively.
 Such arguments cannot succeed on a strict reading of either Popper or Lakatos, however: Popperian falsificationism rejects the epistemic significance of theory assessment.
-Popper's point is normative: as scientists, we are only allowed to construct falsifiable theories.7 As long as we don't, we don't have a scientific theory.
-Lakatos avoids Popper's strong normative declarations and presents a descriptive, backward-looking characterization of the scientific research process.8 Just like Popper's, however, his analysis refrains from specifying any epistemic implications for ongoing scientific debates.9
+Popper's point is normative: as scientists, we are only allowed to construct falsifiable theories.
+As long as we don't, we don't have a scientific theory.
+Lakatos avoids Popper's strong normative declarations and presents a descriptive, backward-looking characterization of the scientific research process.
+Just like Popper's, however, his analysis refrains from specifying any epistemic implications for ongoing scientific debates.

 There is no doubt, however, that defenders of MOND (just like their counterparts who endorse ACDM) do address the question of their theories' epistemic status.
 The defenders of ACDM endorse their theory on epistemic grounds.
 The MONDian response to those claims does not amount to making the canonical Popperian point that credence in a theory is, as a matter of principle, always misguided.
 Rather, as we have shown above, defenders of MOND respond by specifically questioning the epistemic credentials of ACDM and stressing those of MOND instead.
 Merritt [2020, xii] explicitly refers to MOND as being "epistemically the preferred explanation".
 The philosophical defence of MOND thus aims to make an epistemic argument in favor of MOND based on a philosophical approach that forecloses such epistemic reasoning.
 This suggests that the philosophical tools deployed by defenders of MOND are ill-chosen or at least insufficient.
-They provide no basis for the the epistemic claims the exponents of MOND are aiming for and they do not rely on philosophically up-to-date reasoning.
+They provide no basis for the the epistemic claims the exponents of MOND are aiming for.